 The Orange County Community Foundation is committed to embracing service members and integrating them back into civilian life through its Orange County Veterans Initiative (OCVI).

-Orange County Veterans Initiative (OCVI) was launched in 2011 and then expanded in 2015 based on new findings from The State of the American Veteran: The Orange County Veterans Study, a report commissioned by OCCF to bring much needed attention to the challenges facing Orange County veterans.
+The Orange County Veterans Initiative (OCVI) began in 2011 and expanded in 2015 based on findings from The State of the American Veteran: The Orange County Veterans Study, a report commissioned by OCCF to bring much needed attention to the challenges facing Orange County veterans.

 The initiative aims to improve critical and fundamental services so that veterans:

 The funding allows high-performing nonprofit veteran service organizations to build their capacity to serve a broader audience.

-In 2017, The second annual Orange County Real Estate Luncheon raised more than $680,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
-Proceeds were distributed to qualifying Orange County nonprofits serving veterans in partnership with OCCF’s OC Veterans Initiative.
+In 2018, The third annual Orange County Real Estate Luncheon raised more than $760,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
+Proceeds were distributed to qualifying Orange County nonprofits in partnership with OCCF’s OC Veterans Initiative.